 926 E. McLemore Avenue, Memphis

 Otis Redding.
 Isaac Hayes.
-Booker T. & the MGs, the Staple Singers, Al Green, Aretha Franklin, Ike & Tina Turner, Johnnie Taylor, Albert King.
-They are all in the house at the Stax Museum of American Soul Music, the world's only soul music museum, with more than 3,000 videos, films, photographs, records, interactive exhibits, musical instruments, a dance floor, gift shop, and much more.
+Booker T. and the MGs, the Staple Singers, Al Green, Aretha Franklin, Ike and Tina Turner, Johnnie Taylor, Albert King.
+They are all in the house at the Stax Museum of American Soul Music, the world's only soul music museum,where you can view more than 3,000 videos, films, photographs, records, interactive exhibits, musical instruments, a dance floor, gift shop, and much more.
 All just 10 minutes from Graceland!
 Discounted tickets to this attraction are available for purchase at Graceland.

 191 Beale Street, Suite 100, Memphis, Tennessee.